exotime/vmware-horizon-docker/README.md

 There are two files related to the VMware Horizon Client configuration.
-They are copied into /etc/vmware/ when the container is built, and provide two types of configuration - user changable, and immutable.
+They are copied into /etc/vmware/ when the container is built, and provide two types of configuration - user changeable, and immutable.
 This can be handy to enforce settings across your environment - perhaps by enforcing that all connections only work when the SSL certificate is verified, or not allowing users to change the domain they connect to - but allowing them to choose the client resolution.